Sega Master System Architecture

 Japanese ‘error’ message (enhanced by the FM chip!).

-As you can see, there’re some creative differences between regions.
-The first time I heard the Japanese one I thought it came from Electric Light Orchestra (the band), but it’s actually from Space Harrier (the game).
-By the way, the perspective effect on the floor is accomplished by altering the colour palettes.
+I have to say, in terms of the design of the error screen, the creative differences between regions are quite significant.
+The first time I heard the colourful Japanese version, I thought it was based on Electric Light Orchestra (the band), but it is actually from Space Harrier (the game).
+Also, the perspective effect on the floor is accomplished by altering the colour palettes.

 More regional differences

-Because the Japanese variant was backwards compatible with the SG-1000, the header check is replaced with an ‘integrity check’ that instead reads data from the first 256 bytes multiple times to detect if it’s garbage.
+Because the Japanese variant was backwards compatible with the SG-1000, the header check is replaced with an ‘integrity check’ that instead reads data from the first 256 bytes multiple times to detect if it is garbage.

-Furthermore, the Mark III doesn’t have a BIOS, so the slots are activated with hardware switches and the cartridge is the medium with the most priority.
+Furthermore, the Mark III doesn’t have a BIOS, so the slots are activated with hardware switches.
+Furthermore, the cartridge is the medium with the most priority.

 Updatability and later BIOS chips